Back to Basics Guides

 Pages

-The Pages filter can be utilized to view the list of issues for specific pages or for the overall site.
-This makes it so that users can see what issues have been found on certain pages and address them individually.
+The Pages filter can be utilized to view the list of issues for specific pages or the overall site.
+You can also search pages by their slug.

 Filter the issues by looking through pages in the dropdown.